-A major sticking point in the debate is whether sports betting and online gaming are “casino games” as defined in the compact.
+A major sticking point is whether sports betting and online gaming are “casino games” as defined in the compact.
 The tribes’ have insisted their exclusivity on casino games extends to sports and online gaming.
-If the state were to allow other operators into the mix, the tribes would consider it a breach of the compact and immediately end the 25% contribution of slot revenues.
+If the state allowed other operators into the mix, the tribes would consider it a breach of the compact and immediately end the 25% contribution of slot revenues.

 2021 – Necessity is the Mother of Invention

 Economics is the main reason for an alliance this time.
 Connecticut lost about 12,000 jobs related directly to the two large casinos or within their vendors.
 People are not confidently willing to return to casinos still as revenue and visitation continue to decrease.
 Most all believe 2021 will see a compromise.
 We once again turn to Steve Ruddock.